 If you're considering a career in marketing, you've likely found that there are many different paths you can take within the field.
 The diversity of roles in marketing is one of the reasons the field is so popular; there are opportunities for people with all kinds of different interests and skillsets to be successful.

 One of the fastest-growing marketing career paths is in content strategy.
-Content marketing has emerged as one of the most effective marketing strategies in recent years, and many organizations are now looking to hire content strategists to oversee these efforts.
+Content strategy has emerged as one of the most effective marketing strategies in recent years, and many organizations are now looking to hire content marketing professionals to oversee these efforts.

 What is Content Strategy?

-At its core, content strategy is a way of using various types of content (written, visual, or auditory) to engage an organization's audience or customers, and to further organizational and business goals.
-While content strategy does involve the actual creation and delivery of content, there's also a significant focus on the strategy behind the kind of content being created, the audience that it targets, the methods used to share it, and the key goals it's designed to achieve.
+At its core, content strategy is the process of using various types of content (written, visual, or auditory) to engage an organization's audience or customers, and to further organizational and business goals.
+While content strategy does involve the actual creation and delivery of content, there's also a significant focus on the marketing approach behind the kind of content being created, the audience that it targets, the methods used to share it, and the key goals it's designed to achieve.

 Put more simply, content strategy is a way to match the right piece (or pieces) of content with the right target audience to educate, engage, and ultimately convert that person into a lead, a brand advocate, or a user.